aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Matrix Generation/Matrix_Generation_-_Eliminate_.rst

     In these cases, both bounds of the generated columns will be set equal to the level value of the associated variables prior to generating.

-3. If the NONVAR STATUS attribute is equal to 0, and the lower and upper bound of a variable are equal, then AIMMS will only generate a column if the option **Eliminate Nonvar Columns**  is switched off.
+3. If the NONVAR STATUS attribute is equal to 0, and the lower and upper bound of a variable are equal, and the option **equal_bounds_imply_nonvar** is switched on,  then AIMMS will only generate a column if the option **Eliminate Nonvar Columns**  is switched off.

 4. In all other cases AIMMS will generate a column in the matrix.